microsoft/nodeengine/docs/DEVELOPMENT.md

 In addition to the steps outlined in the [quickstart](../README.md#quickstart), the following is provided to help with development and testing of new components, definitions, and scripts.

-If new modules are added to the core project (`~/node_engine`), the `requirements.txt` file needs to be updated:

-> [!IMPORTANT]
-> Do not use `pip freeze > requirements.txt`
->
-> Edit `requirements.txt` file manually instead.
+Package dependencies are specified in the `pyproject.toml` file.
+Add new dependencies here.

 ## App Directories

 App Directories are a way to organize a set of components and definitions into a single directory that contains any custom files needed for the experience you are working on.
 This includes custom `registry.json`, components, definitions, libs, and scripts.

-When loading the service from a script in an app directory, you can pass in a `local_files_root` parameter to specify the root directory for the app.
+When loading the service from a script in an app directory, you can pass in a `registry_root` parameter to specify the root directory for the app.
 This will be the starting location for searching for any custom `registry.json` or component files.
 If not specified, the service will look for a registry in the current folder.

 Example: